fac19/week7-cado/README.md

 }
 ```

-In response body you should be seeing something similar:
+---

+`POST` - `https://week7-cado.herokuapp.com/login`
 > You can log in with the following request body to our API:

-`POST` - `https://week7-cado.herokuapp.com/login`

 ```json
 // request